glouppe/info8006-introduction-to-ai/lecture9.md

 # Apprenticeship

-Can we learn to play Pacman from observations?
+Can we learn to play Pacman only from observations?
 - Feature vectors $\mathbf{x} = g(s)$ are extracted from the game states $s$.
 Output values $y$ corresponds to actions $a$ .
 - State-action pairs $(\mathbf{x}, y)$ are collected by observing an expert playing.
 - We want to learn the actions that the expert would take in a given situation.
-That is, learn the mapping $f:\mathbb{R}^p \to \mathcal{A}$.
+That is, learn the mapping $f:\mathbb{R}^d \to \mathcal{A}$.
 - This is a multiclass classification problem.

 <br>